 The merger is treated as a reverse acquisition of SafeStitch for financial accounting and reporting purposes.
 As such, TransEnterix Surgical is treated as the acquirer for accounting and financial reporting purposes while SafeStitch is treated as the acquired entity for accounting and financial reporting purposes.
-Further, as a result, the assets and liabilities and the historical operations that are reflected in this prospectus and will be reflected in our future financial statements filed with the SEC will be those of TransEnterix Surgical, and SafeStitch assets, liabilities and results of operations will be consolidated with the assets, liabilities and results of operations of TransEnterix Surgical as of and after September 3, 2013, the date of the merger.
+Further, as a result, the assets and liabilities and the historical operations that are reflected in this prospectus and will be reflected in our future financial statements filed with the SEC will be those of TransEnterix Surgical, and SafeStitch assets, liabilities and results of operations of TransEnterix Surgical as of and after September 3, 2013, the date of the merger.